cookiecutter/cookiecutter/README.md

 - See the [Troubleshooting](https://cookiecutter.readthedocs.io/en/latest/troubleshooting.html) page.
 - Ask for help on [Stack Overflow](https://stackoverflow.com/questions/tagged/cookiecutter).
-- You are strongly encouraged to
+- You are strongly encouraged to [file an issue](https://github.com/cookiecutter/cookiecutter/issues?q=is%3Aopen) about the problem.
-  [file an issue](https://github.com/cookiecutter/cookiecutter/issues?q=is%3Aopen) about the problem, even if it's just "I can't get it to work on this cookiecutter" with a link to your cookiecutter.
+  Do it even if it's just "I can't get it to work on this cookiecutter" with a link to your cookiecutter.
   Don't worry about naming/pinpointing the issue properly.
 - Ask for help on [Discord](https://discord.gg/9BrxzPKuEW) if you must (but please try one of the other options first, so that others can benefit from the discussion).